Michigan's Concealed Pistol Law - FAQs

-License to Purchase: MCL 28.423 was repealed by PA 381 of 2000 eliminating the $5 processing fee for obtaining a License to Purchase.
-However, you may be charged a fee to notarize the application for a License to Purchase.
-MCL 28.422 A local police or sheriff may charge up to $1.00 for the cost of providing, to the owner, a copy of information that was entered in the pistol entry database.
+License to Purchase: MCL 28.422 You may be charged a fee to notarize the application for a License to Purchase.
+Additionally, a local police department or county sheriff may charge up to $1.00 for the cost of providing, to the owner, a copy of information that was entered in the pistol entry database.

 MCL 28.422 Eighteen (18) years of age.
 However, Federal law prohibits a federally licensed firearms dealer from selling a pistol to anyone under the age of twenty-one (21).